josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🤣_imagine_being_so_risk_adverse_as_a_billionaire_tech_entrepreneur.md

 personally i prefer a more chilled arrangement.

-butni will not hesitate to pass this to a trusted justice service.
+but i will not hesitate to pass this to a trusted justice service.

 if i now *only* have the icc?

 then i now only have the icc. 🤷‍♀️

+(there are literally a handful of humam decisions which could break this being an inevitable chain. that's all it would take to not be this stupid.)